luo-chengwei/MyTaxa/README.md

 Copyright (C): Konstantinidis Lab, Georgia Tech, 2013

 Citation: Chengwei Luo, Luis Miguel Roderiguez-R, and Konstantinos T. Konstantinidis, MyTaxa: an advanced taxonomic classifier for genomic and metagenomic sequences.
-Nucleic Acids Research (in review).
+2014, Nucleic Acids Research.

 [What does it do?]
 ====================